 Do you want a larger screen like all of those fancy Android phones?
 The iPhone 6 has you covered.
 Do you want the freedom to install third-party keyboards and widgets?
 Those are among the best new features in iOS 8, which shines on the iPhone 6.

 Apple even managed to find a practical use for NFC, that perennially pie-in-the-sky feature for wireless payments and data transfer, by building its own mobile payments platform.
 (It hasn’t launched yet, but Bank of America couldn’t wait to email me about what I could do with it.
 Bank of America!)

-There aren’t any massive surprises or upgrades in the iPhone 6 (starting at $199 on contract), just the stuff you’d expect — a bigger screen, a faster processor, and a slightly revamped design.
+There aren’t any massive surprises or upgrades in the iPhone 6 (starting at $199 on contract), just the stuff you’d expect — a larger screen, a quicker processor, and a slightly revamped design.
 But, as always, Apple’s talent isn’t necessarily in innovating first — it’s in innovating best.